March 4, 2018 Monday in Cape Coral Florida

 As you can see from the above photos, the first anchorage was popular but there was plenty of room for us.

 On Thursday we passed Sarasota and numerous lovely or ridiculously large homes along the water.

 As we traveled south on the Intracostal we were once again blessed with dolphins playing with the boat along the way.

 We took a slight risk heading into our somewhat shallower anchorage this evening but it was almost high tide and we made it.
 I was delighted because we were close to an opening inlet to the Gulf.
 Once we were settled I put on my bathing suit, got out the rope ladder so I could climb back on the boat when I returned and then swam ashore.
 There was a small dock nearby, but the current took me further toward to channel than I expected.
 I noted that I’d have to be careful to start further up the current from the boat when I returned from my adventure.

-I walked a mile or two along the Gulf coast, floated in sand dune ponds and the open gulf, and smiled and exchanged hellos with some people in that pulled their motor boats ashore along the walk.
-With the smaller boats I saw that they were just driven up to shore, someone sets an anchor in sand and people relax on the beach – neat.
+I walked a mile or two along the Gulf coast, floated in sand dune ponds and the open gulf, and smiled and exchanged hellos with some people that pulled their motor boats ashore.
+With the smaller motor boats people just come up to shore, raise the motor and set an anchor in sand – easy.
 There were shells everywhere and I just had to bring a few back with me, even though I knew I’d have to stick them somewhere in my bathing suit while I swam to the boat.
 It was a lovely time.